Ballot initiative would raise taxes on wealthy, corporations

 Reclaim Idaho says that will raise $170 million for K-12 public schools while reducing the need for school levies through property tax overrides.

+“The politicians in Boise give away our tax dollars to out-of-state interests while Idaho teachers are forced to pay for their own supplies,” said Reclaim Idaho Executive Director Rebecca Schroeder in a statement.
+“Idaho’s children find themselves at a competitive disadvantage, and property taxpayers in rural districts shoulder an unfair tax burden.”

+The group submitted the initiative petition to the secretary of state’s office last week.
+The attorney general’s office will check the initiative to make sure it passes constitutional muster.

-More than 55,000 registered Idaho voters will have to sign a petition for the initiative to make the November 2020 ballot.
+After that, more than 55,000 registered voters will have to sign a petition for the initiative to make the November 2020 ballot.

+Reclaim Idaho succeeded in getting Medicaid expansion on the ballot last year and it passed with 61% of the vote.
+It’s not clear how a ballot initiative to raise taxes might do if it makes the Idaho ballot.

+“I do think that it is challenging to get tax increases passed,” said Boise State University political scientist Jaclyn Kettler.
+“They’re going to have to do a lot of messaging, that this isn’t going to affect most people (in their tax bills).”